lakshitadodeja/Machine_Learning_Team_7/index.md

 </td></tr> </table>

-**Table 2(a-d): Summary of precision, recall and F1-scores for STL and MTL over balanced and unbalanced data sets.c1**
+**Table 2(a-d): Summary of precision, recall and F1-scores for STL and MTL over balanced and unbalanced data sets.**

 **Note:**
 1. Precision: TP/(TP+FP) -  indicates  what fraction of predictions as a positive class were actually positive.